UMAprotocol/UMIPs/UMIPs/umip-157.md

 ## Slow Fill payout adjustments

+Slow fills are implicitly created whenever there is a partial fill sent for a deposit and the fill is not eventually filled at the time of a bundle proposed including the deposit.

+The deposit has already set a `realizedLpFeePct`, so when the slow fill is executed, the deposit recipient will receive the deposited amount minus the `realizedLpFeePct`, which is equal to the deposit incentive fee.

-When creating a slow fill, the `realizedLpFeePct` is set equal to the `depositorFee`, just like a normal fill.
-However, unlike a normal fill there is no relayer to refund, so the `refundFee` should be charged to the user instead of a relayer.
-Intuitively, think of this like the user is ultimately taking funds out of the spoke pool, instead of the relayer asking for a refund, so the user needs to be charged for decrementing the spoke pool balance.
+However, slow fills are unlike normal fills in that there is no relayer to whom should be charged the refund incentive fee.
+Slow fills ultimately cause a token outflow from the destination spoke pool, so intuitively the slow fill should be charged the refund incentive fee.

-The `payoutAdjustmentPct` is therefore set equal to the `refundFee` at the time of the first partial fill that triggered the deposit.
+The `payoutAdjustmentPct` is therefore set equal to the `refundFee` at the time of the first partial fill `e` that triggered the deposit.
+Follow [this guide](#computing-uba-fees) to determine the refund fee for `e`.

 # Constructing the PoolRebalanceRoot